raunaqgupta/wobe-website-demo/terms.md

 permalink: /terms/
 ---

-# Wobe Mobile App Terms & Conditions

 1. This page (together with the documents referred to on it) tells you the terms of use (the “Terms of Use”) on which you may make use of our “Wobe” application for mobile devices (the “App”).
 Please read these Terms of Use carefully before you download, install or use the App.
 By downloading, installing or using the App, you indicate that you accept these Terms of Use and that you agree to abide by them.
 Your download, installation or use of the App constitutes your acceptance of these Terms of Use which takes effect on the date on which you download, install or use the App.
 If you do not agree with these Terms of Use, you should cease downloading, installing or using the App immediately.

-2. The App is operated by PT Wobe Teknologi Utama, an Indonesian corporation with an office at JI AM Sangaji No. 15B, Jakarta Pusat 10130 (and we refer to ourselves as “we”, “us” or “our”).
+2. The App is operated by Wobe Pte Ltd, an company registered at 71 Ayer Rajah Crescent #06-11 Singapore 139951 (and we refer to ourselves as “we”, “us” or “our”).
 We own and operate the App on our own behalf.

-3. We reserve the right to change these Terms of Use at any time without notice to you by posting changes on [Wobe.io/](https://wobe.io/) (the "Website") or by updating the App to incorporate the new terms of use.
+3. We reserve the right to change these Terms of Use at any time without notice to you by posting changes on [Wobe](https://wobe.io/) (the "Website") or by updating the App to incorporate the new terms of use.
 You are responsible for regularly reviewing information posted online to obtain timely notice of such changes.
 Your continued use of the App after changes are posted constitutes your acceptance of the amended Terms of Use.

 4. To download, install, access or use the App, you must be 18 years of age or over.
 If you are under 18 and you wish to use download, install, access or use the App, you must get consent from your parent or guardian before doing so.

 5. We operate the software underlying and required for your use of the App from the United States of America and it is possible that some downloads from the App could be subject to government export controls or other restrictions.
 If you download anything from or use the App, you represent that you are not subject to such controls or restrictions.
 We make no representation that anything is appropriate, permissible or available for use outside the United States, and using the App from territories in which such use or the information available from such use is illegal, restricted or not permitted, is expressly prohibited.
 If you choose to access or use the App from or in locations outside of the United States, you do so on your own initiative and are responsible for:

-  a) ensuring that what you are doing in that country is legal; and
+   * ensuring that what you are doing in that country is legal; and
-  b) the consequences and compliance by you with all applicable laws, regulations, byelaws, codes of practice, licences, registrations, permits and authorisations (including any laws that relate to businesses providing services).
+   * the consequences and compliance by you with all applicable laws, regulations, byelaws, codes of practice, licences, registrations, permits and authorisations (including any laws that relate to businesses providing services).
-  c) all access to the App through your mobile device and for bringing these Terms of Use to the attention of all such persons.
+   * all access to the App through your mobile device and for bringing these Terms of Use to the attention of all such persons.

 6. Use of the App does not include the provision of a mobile device or other necessary equipment to access it.
 To use the App you will require Internet connectivity and appropriate telecommunication links.
 We shall not have any responsibility or liability for any telephone or other costs you may incur.

 7. You shall not in any way use the App or submit to us or to the App or to any user of the App anything which in any respect:

-  a) is in breach of any law, statute, regulation or byelaw of any applicable jurisdiction;
+    * is in breach of any law, statute, regulation or byelaw of any applicable jurisdiction;
-  b) is fraudulent, criminal or unlawful;
+    * is fraudulent, criminal or unlawful;
-  c) is inaccurate or out-of-date;
+    * is inaccurate or out-of-date;
-  d) may be obscene, indecent, pornographic, vulgar, profane, racist, sexist, discriminatory, offensive, derogatory, harmful, harassing, threatening, embarrassing, malicious, abusive, hateful, menacing, defamatory, untrue or political;
+    * may be obscene, indecent, pornographic, vulgar, profane, racist, sexist, discriminatory, offensive, derogatory, harmful, harassing, threatening, embarrassing, malicious, abusive, hateful, menacing, defamatory, untrue or political;
-  e) impersonates any other person or body or misrepresents a relationship with any person or body;
+    * e) impersonates any other person or body or misrepresents a relationship with any person or body;
-  f) may infringe or breach the copyright or any intellectual property rights (including without limitation copyright, trademark rights and broadcasting rights) or privacy or other rights of us or any third party;
+    * may infringe or breach the copyright or any intellectual property rights (including without limitation copyright, trademark rights and broadcasting rights) or privacy or other rights of us or any third party;
-  g) may be contrary to our interests;
-  h) is contrary to any specific rule or requirement that we stipulate on the App in relation to a particular part of the App or the App generally; or
+    * may be contrary to our interests;  is contrary to any specific rule or requirement that we stipulate on the App in relation to a particular part of the App or the App generally; or
-  i) involves your use, delivery or transmission of any viruses, unsolicited emails, trojan horses, trap doors, back doors, easter eggs, worms, time bombs, cancelbots or computer programming routines that are intended to damage, detrimentally interfere with, surreptitiously intercept or expropriate any system, data or personal information.
+    * involves your use, delivery or transmission of any viruses, unsolicited emails, trojan horses, trap doors, back doors, easter eggs, worms, time bombs, cancelbots or computer programming routines that are intended to damage, detrimentally interfere with, surreptitiously intercept or expropriate any system, data or personal information.

 8. You agree not to reproduce, duplicate, copy or re-sell the App or any part of the App save as may be permitted by these Terms of Use.

 9. You agree not to access without authority, interfere with, damage or disrupt:

-  a) any part of the App;
+    * any part of the App;
-  b) any equipment or network on which the App is stored;
+    * any equipment or network on which the App is stored;
-  c) any software used in the provision of the App; or
+    * any software used in the provision of the App; or
-  d) any equipment or network or software owned or used by any third party.
+    * any equipment or network or software owned or used by any third party.

 10. You hereby grant to us an irrevocable, royalty-free, worldwide, assignable, sub-licensable licence to use any material which you submit to us or the App for the purpose of use on the App or for generally marketing (by any means and in any media, including, but not limited to, on our website or in our journals) our services.
 You agree that you waive your moral rights to be identified as the author and we may modify your submission.